bbgit/bbgit.github.io/README.md

-### Conditions as of August 9, 2025 at 8:13:00 PM CDT
+### Conditions as of August 9, 2025 at 8:18:20 PM CDT

 Temperature: 75.50 &deg;F

 Feels like: 75.50 &deg;F

-Humidity: 89%
+Humidity: 90%

-Wind Direction: WSW
+Wind Direction: SW

 Windspeed: 0.0 mph